JesseRussell411/notRedis/README.md

 # notRedis
-I decided to challenge myself and write this in scala, which I have never used before.

 I have completed the challenge completely as far as I know.
 I implemented SET, GET, LPUSH, LPOP, LRANGE, HSET, and HGET

 Things to note: